Chapter One – No Words

 A sudden wave of nausea hit me as the temperature of the room plummeted around me.
 I shivered and took several breaths, tendrils in puffs of white escaping my lips.
 A strong spirit was here.
 Someone that had been here, trapped in our world for too long.

-My shivering instantly got Alice's attention.
+My shiver instantly got Alice's attention.

-My eyes looked upon the ghostly mother, and then lingered over a gentleman that appeared to be polishing the hardwood surface of the stage.
+My eyes looked upon the ghostly mother, and then lingered over a man that appeared to be polishing the hardwood surface of the stage.
 A woman passed right through, alerting me that he was indeed a residual figure and not a full spirit.

 My breathing hitched as a man walked to the podium with a laptop and a glass of water.
 He began fiddling with his computer and settled his glass on a small table beside him.
 He took something from his jacket pocket

 He swiftly opened a pair of dark-rimmed glasses, sliding the pair up his sharp nose.
 He was unlike anyone I'd had ever seen.
 His features were strong and angular, perfectly fitting with his strategically placed disarray of hair.
 His locks of hair were silken in their appearance and the color of autumn – all warm colors.
 He looked up briefly to speak to someone, and I nearly fell out of my seat.

 The colors of his eyes were like spring grass, but that wasn't what unnerved me.
 The haunted look dulled the once-vibrant color.

 I felt a sudden pull, a shift of my extra perception.
 I looked around, and a sudden stillness filled me and the other spirits in the room.